googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **YInterpolate(21,0,28)**

 The middle section is now positioned correctly, between the base line and Headline height but one more step is needed.
-To maintain as much contrast as possible and to reduce blur, one side of the middle element, should to be aligned to the pixel grid.
+To maintain as much contrast as possible and to reduce blur, one side of the middle element, should be aligned to the pixel grid.
 Right click on point 0, drag to the right to ‘round to grid’, and release.
 The YInterpolate code, will be replaced with the following code.

 **YIPAnchor(21,0,28)**